DanteDungi/FileConverter/README.md

 To convert files!!!(optionally)

-Desire to test the proejct:
+Desire to test the proejct?
     1. Go to the main directory - "FileConverter"
     2. Prep the project by downloading it's dependencies: npm install